Hedychium : how to plant, to grow and care for

 3. Place each piece of rootstock in a pot filled with potting compost.

 4. Keep the pot under cover.
 This allows the plant to begin its growth while protected.
-You can plant it out later in the ground once it has developed well.
+You can plant it out in the open ground later once it has developed well.

-To divide Hedychium grown in ground, you can dig up the whole clump if it is not too extensive and then divide it, or simply take a portion and leave the rest in the ground.
+To divide Hedychium grown in open ground, you can dig up the whole clump if it is not too extensive and then divide it, or simply take part of it and leave the rest in the ground.

 Association

-Hedychiums are obviously perfect for creating a tropical, exotic-style garden.
-Plant them among large decorative foliage, such as arborescent ferns, palms, banana plants, Ricinus… Choose plants with majestic, giant leaves, such as Tetrapanax, Colocasia or Gunnera.
-Also discover the large rounded leaves of Astilboides tabularis, or the highly divided foliage of Datisca cannabina.
-All these plants will give your garden a tropical feel.
-You might aim to create a jungle effect: a tangle of plants, untidy, in a very natural, luxuriant yet exotic spirit.
-Don’t hesitate to include a few lianas, such as akebias, clematis, passionflowers… Also discover the hanging red-and-yellow flowers of Abutilon megapotamicum.
-You’ll achieve a garden that transports you, makes you travel, and gives the impression of being in Amazonia or in the lush forest of a distant continent.
+Hedychiums are obviously perfect for creating a tropical-style, exotic garden.
+Plant them among large decorative foliage such as arborescent ferns, palms, banana plants, castor oil plant… Choose plants with majestic, giant leaves, such as Tetrapanax, Colocasia or Gunnera.
+Also discover the large rounded leaves of Astilboides tabularis, or very dissected foliage of Datisca cannabina.
+All these plants will give your garden a tropical aspect.
+You can aim to create jungle effect: an overgrown tangle of plants, messy, very natural and luxuriant, yet transporting.
+Don’t hesitate to include a few lianas, such as akebias, clematis, passionflowers… Also discover pendulous red-and-yellow flowers of Abutilon megapotamicum.
+You’ll create a garden that transports you, makes you travel, and gives impression of finding yourself in the Amazon or in luxuriant forest of a far-off continent.

-Also consider including other plants with striking flowering, favouring red–orange–yellow tones.
-Choose, for example, cannas, crocosmias, kniphofias, lantanas, daylilies, ligularias… Their flowering will complement that of the hedychiums beautifully!
-If you live in a region with a mild climate (elsewhere, you can grow it in a pot and bring it indoors for the winter), enjoy the superb flowering of Strelitzia reginae.
-For decorative, colourful foliage, discover that of Libertia peregrinans.
+Also think about adding other plants with spectacular flowering, favouring shades of red – orange – yellow.
+Choose, for example, cannas, crocosmias, kniphofias, lantanas, daylilies, ligularias… Their flowering will blend wonderfully with that of Hedychiums!
+If you live in region with mild climate (elsewhere, you can grow it in a pot and bring it indoors for winter), enjoy superb flowering of Strelitzia reginae.
+For decorative and colourful foliage, discover that of Libertia peregrinans.

 Inspiration for pairing Hedychiums in an exotic garden